-- Minor Spills of Flammable or Combustible Liquids - o Extinguish ignition sources. - o Contain spilled material. - Use absorbent material to clean spill. - Place clean up material in chemical waste stream following guidelines for safe handling of flammable and combustible liquid found in this document. - Spills of flammable or combustible liquids that are beyond the clean-up capabilities of the persons using the materials shall be handled by the Department of Environmental Health Services.
-Such a spill constitutes emergency response and must be promptly reported to EHS or Colorado State University Police Department.
+- Minor Spills of Flammable or Combustible Liquids - Extinguish ignition sources. - Contain spilled material. - Use absorbent material to clean spills. - Place clean up material in the chemical waste stream following guidelines for safe handling of flammable and combustible liquid found in this document.
+Then use the chemical management website and schedule a waste pick up with EHS. - Spills of flammable or combustible liquids that are beyond the clean-up capabilities of the persons using the materials shall be handled by the Department of Environmental Health Services.
+Such a spill constitutes an emergency response and must be promptly reported to EHS or Colorado State University Police Department.